COVID Act Now (CAN)

 Estimation

-The quantities received from CAN / CDC are the county-level positivity rate and total tests, which are based on the counts of PCR specimens tested.
-In particular, they are also already smoothed with a 7-day-average.
+We receive county-level positivity rate and total tests from CAN, originating from the CDC.
+These quantiles are based on the counts of PCR specimens tested.
+They are also already smoothed with a 7-day-average.

 For a fixed location \(i\) and time \(t\), let \(Y_{it}\) denote the number of PCR specimens tested that have a positive result.
 Let \(N_{it}\) denote the total number of PCR specimens tested.
 Let \(p_{it}\) be the PCR-specimen positivity rate as a binomial proportion.